xingcheg/UQ-MedSeg/README.md

 - Mean Dice score on the test set: 0.889
 - Median Dice score on the test set: 0.926

+The result might further improve by increase the epoch number.
+Below please find example results for uncertainty quantification:

 ![Segmentation and UQ results](diagram/result.png)